UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/Introduction.md

 ## General Information

-Thank you for your attendance & welcome to the *Introduction to Bash: Using the Terminal For Bioinformatics* Workshop.
+Thank you for your attendance & welcome to the *Introduction to NGS Data* Workshop.
 This is an offering by the University of Adelaide, Bioinformatics Hub which is a centrally funded initiative from the Department of Vice-Chancellor (Research), with the aim of assisting & enabling researchers in their work.
 Training workshops & seminars such as this one are an important part of this initiative.